Student Appeals Procedure

 Complaints Policy – Apprenticeships

-- In the first instance speak to a member of Customer service/DMT to raise and discuss your concerns.
+• In the first instance, please contact a member of Customer Service or the Delivery Management Team (DMT) to raise and discuss your concerns.

-- Your Customer Service / DMT Officer will respond to you and confirm this in writing within two working days.
+• Your Customer Service or DMT Officer will respond to you and confirm this in writing within two working days.

-- If you are not satisfied with the response provided, you should put your complaint in writing, explaining the nature and ground of your complaint to:
+• If you are not satisfied with the response provided, please put your complaint in writing, explaining the nature and grounds of your complaint, to:

 David Martin